mvmd-org/mvmd-site/docs/concepts/uris-vs-embedding.md

 When working with metadata for metaverse assets, there are two primary approaches to handling content: referencing external files via URIs and embedding data directly in the metadata.
 This guide explains the fundamental differences and use cases for each approach.

+## When to Use Each

+### Use URLs When:
+- Content is large
+- Content needs to be cached
+- Content is shared across assets
+- Content updates independently
+- Progressive loading is needed

+### Use Embedding When:
+- Data is small
+- Data is specific to the asset
+- Quick access is required
+- Offline support is needed
+- Data consistency is critical

 ## Basic Concepts

 ### URL References